iftikhar8/thesis/metrics/metrics.md

 ##Metrics
 Two prominent problems we came across were researchers creating their own unique metric, which not embraced in other studies or only a single parameter of a metric was reported, e.g. mean, median, or upper quartile.
 These two issues made comparisons between studies almost impossible.
 In fact, we found over 30 different measures used to describe the patterns of connectivity & dispersal in these papers.

 The de-facto standard for publishing connectivity matrices and dispersal kernels is to use a heat map.
-While heat maps are a powerful visualisation tool for both these metrics, it restricts what information we can extract from the graph, which bins the values to a colour legend, resulting in information loss.
+While heat maps are a powerful visualisation tool for both these metrics, it restricts what information which can be extracted from the graph, which bins the values to a colour legend, resulting in information loss.
 Comparative quantitative metrics are essential for analysis between studies, needed for model validation.

 In a field where there are so many measures, which ones should be consistently reported?
 The most common parameters found in the dataset related to distance the particles travelled and measures of self-recruitment, local-retention and settlement success (@tbl:common).
 Although this isn't as clear cut as it may seem, as there is confusion about the definitions of self-recruitment and local retention.
 These terms were often used interchangeably. {Burgess:2014cf} stated the definitions clearly and succinctly, i.e. local retention is the fraction of offspring produced by a population, which also recruits into that population; and self-recruitment is the fraction of recruitment to a site comprised of individuals born in that site.